 Professor Emeritus, University of Colorado

-For his contributions to the fields of heat transfer, solar energy and transportation via research at National Renewable Energy Lab, authoring/editing more than 15 textbooks, teaching at the University of Colorado and public policy via the National Council for State Legislatures.
+For his contributions to the fields of heat transfer, solar energy and transportation via research at National Renewable Energy Lab, authoring/editing more than 15 textbooks, teaching at the University of Colorado and engagement in public policy via the National Conference of State Legislatures.

 AAES Engineering Journalism Award

 For educating the public on the critical role civil engineers play in managing a mega project through his comprehensive investigative series on the Alaskan Way Viaduct Replacement Project (SR 99) and “Big Bertha,” The Seattle Times, January through August 2015.

 Jessica E. Kogel, Ph.D.

 Associate Director for Mining, National Institute for Occupational Health and Safety

 For her leadership as chair of the World Federation of Engineering Organizations’ Task Force on Mining and Sustainability that fosters close collaboration between the global mining industry, NGOs and the local community to increase environmental stewardship, improve economic conditions and contribute to social equity.

 Dean Emeritus, College of Engineering, Iowa State University